fullerfusion/ProceduralSkybox/README.md

 # Procedural Skybox
-This is a procedural skybox shader using Unity's shadergraph.
-I've been working on that will have support for Day & Night Cycle.
-Currently, it's still a WIP, but I'm sharing this to anyone who's looking to start making their own procedural skybox.
+This is a procedural skybox shader using Unity's shadergraph I've been working on that will have support for Day & Night Cycle.
+Currently, it's still a WIP.

 ## Requirements
-- Unity 6.1+
+- Unity 6000.1.4f1
 - URP - 17.1.0
 - Shadergraph - 17.1.0